If you’ve heard of the revolutionary Chord Hugo in your audiophile journey, then I present to you its little brother.

 Chord uses the finest components and advanced machinery to create high-quality products like the Mojo or the Hugo 2.

-You are guaranteed reliable build standard and tank-proof design with the Mojo.
+You’re guaranteed a reliable build standard and tank-proof design with the Mojo.

-To help you come up with a decision easier, here are some reviews from customers of the Mojo!
+To help make your choice easier, I’ve picked up some reviews from customers of the Mojo!